Did you have a narcissistic mother?

 Did they deny you love and affection unless you achieved something?

-You could never share thought or feelings, as they would be used against you.
+You could never share thoughts or feelings, as they would be used against you.

 Did she always take the credit for your achievements?